DCC-Lab/RayTracing/README.md

 > *Equal contributions.
 > Permalink: https://doi.org/10.1117/1.NPh.8.1.010801

-The tutorial assumes version 1.3.x.
+The published tutorial assumes version 1.3.x.
 There are video [tutorials](https://www.youtube.com/playlist?list=PLUxTghemi4Ft0NzQwuufpU-EGgkmaInAf) (in french, with english subtitles) on YouTube.
 We have made no attempts at making high performance code.  **Readability** and **simplicity of usage** are the key here.
 It is a module with a few files, and only `matplotlib` and `numpy` as dependent modules.

 The module defines `Ray` , `Matrix`, `MatrixGroup` and `ImagingPath` as the main elements for tracing rays.  `Matrix` and `MatrixGroup` are either one or a sequence of many matrices into which `Ray` will propagate. `ImagingPath` is also a sequence of elements, with an object at the front edge.
 Specific subclasses of `Matrix` exists: `Space`, `Lens`, `ThicklLens`, and `Aperture`.
 Finally, a ray fan is a collection of rays, originating from a given point with a range of angles.